-The Compensation Committee of the Board is responsible for establishing the components and amounts of compensation for each of our executive officers, including the individuals identified as named executive officers in the Summary Compensation Table on page 32 of this proxy statement.
-The current members of the Compensation Committee are Mr. Skaletsky, Dr. Barrett, Ms. Brown and Dr. Dunton, with Mr. Skaletsky serving as chairman.
-Each of the current members of the Compensation Committee served throughout fiscal 2009.
+The Compensation Committee is responsible for establishing the components and amounts of compensation for each of our executive officers, including our named executive officers.
+The current members of the Compensation Committee are Mr. Skaletsky, Dr. Barrett, Ms. Brown and Dr. Dunton, and each served on the committee throughout fiscal 2011.
+Ms. Brown became chairperson of the Compensation Committee in June 2011, succeeding Mr. Skaletsky in that role.